The call for applications for the 2026 residency is open until 26 June.

 Audience

-2 adult filmmakers from Mauritania, Guinea-Bissau, Guinea, Cape Verde, or Gambia who have directed at least one short film
+2 adult filmmakers from Cape Verde, Côte d’Ivoire, The Gambia, Guinea, Guinea-Bissau, Mauritania, Senegal or Chad who have directed at least one short film

 Contact